 Meningitis is an infection that causes swelling of the membranes of the brain and spinal cord.
 Meningitis is most often caused by a virus or bacteria.
 Viral infections usually clear up without treatment, but bacterial infections are extremely dangerous and can lead to brain damage and even death.
 Symptoms of meningitis include fever and chills, severe headache, vomiting, and stiff neck.

-Migraine is a type of headache thought to be caused, in part, by a narrowing of blood vessels in the head and neck, which reduces the flow of blood to the brain.
+Migraine is a type of headache thought to be caused, in part, by a neurological dysfunction and narrowing of blood vessels in the head and neck, which reduces the flow of blood to the brain.
 People who have migraines may also have auras and other symptoms, including dizziness, nausea, and vomiting.
 Certain conditions may bring about a migraine, including allergies, menstrual periods, and muscle tension.
 Some foods, including red wine, chocolate, nuts, caffeine, and peanut butter, can also cause a migraine.